 On August 5, the Clyde Maru sailed again and arrived at Moji, Japan, on August 7.
 The next day the POWs disembarked the ship and were taken to a train station.
 After a two-day train trip, Joseph reached the Fukuoka #17.

 At the camp, the POWs worked in a condemned coal mine where each team of POWs was expected to load three cars of coal a day.
 The POWs worked 12-hour workdays with the constant threat of rocks falling on them.
 Those POWs who the Japanese believed were not working hard enough were beaten.
-The POWs worked in three shifts with a 30-minute lunch and one day off every ten days.
+The POWs worked in three 13 hour shifts with a 30-minute lunch and one day off every ten days.

 The camp was surrounded by a 12-foot wooden fence that had three heavy gauge electrified wires attached to it.
 The first wire was attached at six feet with the others higher up.
 The POWs lived in 33 one-story barracks 120 feet long and 16 feet wide and divided into ten rooms.
 Officers slept four men to a room while enlisted men slept from four to six men in a room.
 Each room was lit by a 15-watt bulb, and at the end of each building was a latrine with three stools and a urinal.
 The POWs slept on beds that were 5 feet 8 inches long by 2½ feet wide and made of a tissue paper and cotton batting covered with a cotton pad.
 Three heavy cotton blankets were issued to each POW plus a comfortable made of tissue paper, scrap rags, and scrap cotton.